everware/everware/CONTRIBUTING.md

           $ git push -u origin my-new-branch

-Finally, go to the web page of your fork of the `everware` repo, and click 'Pull request' to send your changes to the maintainers for review.
+Finally, go to the web page of your fork of the `everware` repository, and click 'Pull request' to send your changes to the maintainers for review.
 This will send an email to the committers.
+A valid PR includes the following items:

+* a description of the problem you are solving
+* a discussion why you made the choices you made
+* contains the minimal set of changes needed to solve the problem (do not mix several issues, rather create separate PRs)
+* unit and frontend tests for your changes
+* the code should follow the style of the project
+* the code should contain documentation in the form of docstrings and comments

+We encourage you to start your PR as soon as possible to get feedback early.
+Mark it as `[WIP] your subject` if it is not ready for merging.
+We will try and respond as quickly as possible, but we are all volunteers so it might take 24h.
+Maintainers, please leave some time for others to think and respond before merging.

+We prefer "getting it right" and having a maintainable project over chasing features or doing things in a hurry.

+Expect to get feedback and suggestions for improvement.
+This is not a sign that you are stupid, instead it shows the others care about your changes and want to make them better and help you out with things you missed.

 There is one additional rule: no one can merge their own pull requests, someone else has to press the button.